darkrenaissance/darkfi/doc/src/dev/contribute.md

   * Unit tests should test pieces of the eventgraph code
   * Integration tests should simulate a P2P network and ensure deterministic state after a simulated run
   * Update https://darkrenaissance.github.io/darkfi/misc/event_graph/event_graph.html
-    and make it the specification for the `eventgraph` implementation implementation
+    and make it the specification for the `eventgraph` implementation.
 5. Rework `drk` (the wallet CLI) to work standalone and make it work with the new `darkfid`
 6. Make `tau` stable
 7. Make `darkirc` stable